petermarshall878/dev-fundamentals/HackerYou.md

 }
 ```

-Similarly, to add a new picture, say at position 3, you need to copy all elements from position 3 onwards over one
+Similarly, to add a new picture, say after picture 12, you need to copy all elements from picture 12 onwards over one

 ___